Apple’s new iPhones get faster chips, better cameras and new charging ports

 Investors apparently weren't impressed with what Apple rolled out Tuesday.
-The company's shares fell nearly 2% Tuesday.
+The company's shares fell nearly 2% Tuesday, a steeper decline than the major market indexes.

 As has been case with Apple and other smartphone makers, the four types of iPhone 15 models aren't making any major leaps in technology.
-But Apple added enough new bells and whistles to the top-of-the line model — the iPhone 15 Pro Max — to boost its price by $100, or 9%, from last year's version to $1,200.
+But Apple added enough new bells and whistles to the top-of-the line model — the iPhone 15 Pro Max — to boost its starting price by $100, or 9%, from last year's version to $1,200.
+As part of the higher base price, the cheapest iPhone 15 Pro Max will provide 256 gigabytes of storage, up from 128 gigabytes for the least expensive version of the iPhone 14 Pro Max.

-Although maintaining those prices are bound to squeeze Apple's profit margins, Investing.com analyst Thomas Monteiro believes it's a prudent move with still-high inflation and spiking interest rates pinching household budgets.
+Although maintaining those prices are bound to squeeze Apple's profit margins and put further pressure on the company's stock price, Investing.com analyst Thomas Monteiro believes it's a prudent move with still-high inflation and spiking interest rates pinching household budgets.
 “The reality was that Apple found itself in a challenging position leading up to this event,” Monteiro said.

 And the price hike for the iPhone 15 Pro Max could help Apple boost sales if consumers continue to gravitate toward the company's premium models.
 Wedbush Securities analyst Dan Ives expects the iPhone 15 Pro and Pro Max to account for about 75% of the device's total sales in the upcoming year.

-Note: This story has been corrected to reflect the cheapest version of the iPhone 15 Pro Max has 256 gigabytes and the cheapest version of the iPhone 14 Pro Max has 128 gigabytes of storage.
-An earlier version listed the storage amounts for the two models in megabytes.